Anita McNaught

 Anita McNaught (born 1965) is a British journalist, television correspondent and former presenter, based in Istanbul in Turkey.
 Previously, she worked for Al Jazeera English for 5½ years, as a roving Middle East correspondent.

-Anita has worked as a reporter for Television New Zealand (TVNZ), BBC TV and Radio, CNN, Fox News and Al Jazeera English.
+McNaught has worked as a reporter for Television New Zealand (TVNZ), BBC TV and Radio, CNN, Fox News and Al Jazeera English.
 She was also a regular contributor on Radio New Zealand and, in print journalism, wrote for The Times, in the UK.

 Career

 At the age of 22 - after working for a couple of years in print - McNaught joined TVNZ as a producer and then reporter.
 She went on to become a popular anchor, reporter and interviewer for a number of news and current affairs programmes.
 In 1995, she moved to the competitor channel TV3 where she was one of the high-profile team of investigative journalists on the current affairs programme 20/20.